sta-szek/pojo-tester/src/book/why-use/README.md

 Do you want to be responsible for it?

-Not really, just use `POJO-TESTER`
+Not really, just use `POJO-TESTER`.

 ## Be resistant to changes {#resistant-changes}
 Yeah, we don't forget to write an additional test for each extra field.
 But what happens if you have to remove fields, getters or setters?